yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 {: #proto-termination}

 DNO requests termination of the STAR certificate by including the previously obtained identifier in a STAR certificate termination request to the ACME interface.
-After CA receives & verifies the request, it shall:
+After CA receives and verifies the request, it shall:

-- Cancel the automatic renewal machinery for the LURK certificate;
+- Cancel the automatic renewal process for the LURK certificate;
-- Change the certificate resource to return an error indicating the termination of the delegation to external clients, including the CDN;
+- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the CDN;

 Note that it is not necessary to explicitly revoke the short-term certificate.